8.4 Promoting culture and cultural participation

 On this page

-The main policy connected with ensuring young people access to culture is formulated in the Youth Field Development Plan 2014-2020 described in more detail in chapter 8.3.
+The main policy connected with ensuring young people access to culture is formulated in the Youth Sector Development Plan 2021-2035 described in more detail in chapter 8.3.
 Under this policy document, the most important governmental initiative concerned with culture and creativity of young people has been supporting hobby education and hobby activities, including removing obstacles of their access.
 This initiative is described in detail under chapter 8.5.

 Two most prominent top-level projects that aimed to increase access to culture specifically young people are:

 - „The HUKK-AP project”.

 Under the framework of celebrating a hundred years of the Republic of Estonia, coordinated by the Government Office, an initiative „An Instrument for Every Child“ was created in 2015.
 The programme ended at 1.
 October 2018, on the international music day with concerts all over Estonia.

 The idea of the initiative is to encourage youth involvement in music by increasing access of young people to music instruments so that the fact of owning a music instrument would not limit access to be involved in music education.